 To achieve his mission of helping businesses build a closer partnership with technology our Managing Director, Andrew Johnson, founded IT Partners in 2000.
-This means that on the 29th of March this year, IT Partners is officially 20 years old!
+This means that this year, IT Partners is officially 20 years old!

 In recognition of this milestone, we had the opportunity to sit down with Andrew and gather an insight into some of his greatest learnings, successes and best pieces of advice from over the last 20 years.